top of page

 She hit me like a juggernaut, a message crystal clear

-But as I past along the carriage, melting in the heat
+But as I passed along the carriage, melting in the heat

 An old lady saw me coming and she offered me her seat